rpairo/exoplanets/README.md

 }
 ```

+#### Results
+Using the optimized approach:
+1.	**Orphan Planets**: Identified in the same pass.
+2.	**Hottest Star**: Dynamically tracked during the iteration.
+3.	**Discovery Timeline**: Built incrementally within the same loop.

-### Implementation Benefits
+#### Implementation Benefits
+1.	**Reduced Redundancy**:
-**Reduced Redundancy:** Combining the operations eliminates the need for multiple loops, saving computational resources.
+    - By combining the operations into a single loop, the need for multiple iterations over the dataset is eliminated.
+	- This saves computational resources and minimizes redundant data processing.
+2.	**Improved Performance**:

-**Improved Performance:** Although the asymptotic complexity remains the same, fewer iterations translate to faster execution in practical terms.
+	- Although the asymptotic complexity remains O(n), fewer iterations over the dataset result in measurable performance improvements in real-world scenarios.
+	- Especially with larger datasets, this optimization significantly reduces runtime overhead.

-**Clean and Maintainable Code:** Consolidating the logic into a single loop makes the code easier to read, maintain, and debug.
+3.	**Clean and Maintainable Code**:
+	- Consolidating the logic into a single loop enhances readability and maintainability.
+	- It reduces code duplication and centralizes dataset processing logic, making the code easier to debug and extend.

-### Conclusion
+#### Conclusion
-This refined methodology achieves all three objectives efficiently within a single iteration of the dataset.
-It highlights the importance of balancing theoretical computational complexity with real-world performance considerations.
-By optimizing the approach, we ensure the system remains performant and scalable for larger datasets.
+This refined methodology efficiently achieves all three objectives—identifying orphan planets, tracking the hottest star’s exoplanet, and generating the discovery timeline—within a single dataset iteration.

+By balancing theoretical computational complexity with practical performance considerations, the approach ensures:
+- Optimal use of resources.
+- Scalability to handle larger datasets effectively.
+- A cleaner and more maintainable codebase.

+This optimization serves as an example of how thoughtful design can bridge the gap between academic theory and practical application.

 ## Technical Details
 ### AWS Secrets Manager
-To avoid expose the **API url** directly to the code, as well as the **Docker credentials** and **Google API keys**, I have chose for the option to create an externalised service that vault and provide these details.
+To enhance security and avoid exposing sensitive information such as the **API URL**, **Docker credentials**, and **Google API keys** in the codebase, I opted to use **AWS Secrets Manager** to externalize and securely store these details.

-Then I just have to store the **IAM credentials** in my **GitHub Repository Secrets**, and use them by GitHub Actions to login into AWS Secrets Manager, and retrieve the two Secrets that GitHub Actions require for the CI/CD Flow I have setup: **exoplanets-analyzer-api-url-test** for testing, and **docker-credentials** to login, scan vulnerabilities and push to Docker Hub the new image.
+This setup integrates seamlessly with **GitHub Actions** for CI/CD workflows by retrieving the required secrets during the build and deployment processes.

+#### Setup and Workflow
+1.	**Storing IAM Credentials**:
+    - The **IAM credentials** are stored in the **GitHub Repository Secrets**.
+	- These credentials allow GitHub Actions to log in to AWS Secrets Manager and fetch the secrets needed for the CI/CD pipeline.
+2.	**Secrets Used in the CI/CD Workflow**:
+	- exoplanets-analyzer-api-url-test: Used for testing.
+	- docker-credentials: Used to authenticate, scan vulnerabilities, and push the Docker image to Docker Hub.
+3.	**Custom IAM Policy**:
-For more security, I have created a custom **IAM policy** that only has read access only to both Secrets.
-I have also create an IAM specific user only for github actions, that implements the custom policy to have only the indispensable resources access.
+	- For enhanced security, I created a custom IAM policy granting **read-only access** to the specific secrets.
+	- An IAM user (github-actions-user) was created and assigned this policy to ensure minimal resource access.

+#### IAM Policy Example:
 ```json
 {
     "Version": "2012-10-17",